For the cakes

 1. Make the cakes: Preheat oven to 325°F. Generously butter nine 1-cup mini Bundt pans; dust with flour, tapping out excess.
 Sift together flour, baking powder, and salt into a medium bowl.
 Combine buttermilk and rum in a glass measuring cup.

 2. With an electric mixer on high speed, beat butter, brown sugar, and granulated sugar until pale and fluffy, about 3 minutes.
 Reduce speed to medium.
 Add eggs, 1 at a time, beating well after each addition.
 Reduce speed to low.
-Add flour mixture in 2 batches, alternating with the buttermilk mixture and beginning and ending with the flour; beat
+Add flour mixture in 2 batches, alternating with the buttermilk mixture and beginning and ending with the flour; beat until just combined.

 3. Fill each pan with about 1/2 cup batter; tap pan on counter.
 Bake until tops spring back when lightly touched, edges begin to pull away from pan, and a cake tester comes out clean, 18 to 25 minutes.
 Transfer pans to a wire rack to cool 10 minutes; turn out cakes onto rack to cool completely.
 (Cakes can be stored at room temperature, wrapped in plastic, up to 3 days.)